New report is a watershed moment for the transition away from UK oil and gas

 Climate Justice also demands that the transformation in Europe should not leave anyone behind.
 In particular we demand a Just Transition, one that protects the livelihood of workers and ensures clean, safe and organized jobs in the new energy system.

 Climate change is a global problem that requires global action – every nation must do its share.
 However, some countries have not only contributed far more to the causes of climate change than others, but also have greater capacity to act to stop global warming.
-That why we – along with climate justice allies around the world – believe that countries must do their fair share in tackling the climate crisis.
+That is why we – along with climate justice allies around the world – believe that countries must do their fair share in tackling the climate crisis.

 That means wealthy industrialised countries like Scotland must cut our emissions faster and help developing countries to adapt to the impacts of climate change while also improving standards of living by providing finance and sharing green energy solutions.